12mm Volcanic Stone Bead Bracelets media thumbnails

 Volcanic stone in lapidary tradition

-Basalt has been used by volcanic civilizations throughout history: Mesoamerican peoples carved metates and sculptures from basalt, and Polynesians used volcanic rock in construction and rituals linked to fire deities.
+Basalt has been used by volcanic civilizations throughout history: Mesoamerican peoples carved metates and sculptures from basalt, and Polynesians used volcanic rock in construction and in rituals linked to fire deities.
 In Iceland and the Azores, lava stone has been a vernacular building material for centuries.
-The association between volcanic stone and the strength of the earth — solidified fire — is present in cultures across all continents.

 In crystal tradition, lava stone is associated with grounding, stability, and transformation — the transition from fire to solid as a metaphor for change that settles.
 This is shared as a cultural reference, not as medical advice.